Nastel/tnt4j-streams-ibm-b2bi/README.md

 ## Running the test in local environment

-Its handy to check parser configuration before deploying it to Sterling machine.
+It's handy to check parser configuration before deploying it to Sterling machine.
 To do so run `runTest.bat/runTest.sh` and check the logs generated either jKoolCloud to see that listener behaves like expected.
 Ensure that you've changed TOKEN in `tnt4j.properties`.
 Test events situated in `samples/B2Bi/events` directory.
 You could add or change these as you like.
 Edit `bat/sh` script if your environment configuration properties values are different.